azrulhasni/Ebanking-JHipster-Keycloak-Nginx-K8/README.md

 -   Congratulations!
-You have developed, tested, deployed and run your micro-services successfully.
-Unfortunately we are still running our services without SSL (plain HTTP instead of HTTPS).
-Next we will see how to secure it with self signed certificate and ingress.
+You have developed, tested, deployed and run your secure micro-services successfully.